MURAYAMA OSHIMA Tsumugi (Pongee)

-While the history of this kimono cloth only seems to date back to the middle of the 19th century, it was in 1920 that the techniques associated with two different cloths were combined to produce the silk cloth known as Murayama Oshima Tsumugi.
+While the history of this kimono cloth only dates back to the middle of the 19th century, in 1920 the techniques associated with two different cloths were combined to produce the silk cloth known as Murayama Oshima Tsumugi.

 How to make

 First, the ikat frame is prepared according to the design before individual threads are mounted on the frame and tightly bolted to maintain tension.
 The threads are dyed using the ikat resistance dyeing technique.
 The ikat dyed threads are then gathered into bundles and dyed again using a single bamboo board carved and covered in dye paste according to the design.
 The ikat dyed threads are combined with undyed warp threads using a mazaki-dai frame and wound onto the spindle of a makiosa loom before being woven according to the ikat pattern.